kamalmdmostafa/chlorophyll_measurement/README.md

 ```

 Replace "path/to/app.R" with the actual path to where you saved the app.R file.
+5. Or, just open the app with R studio and run the app
 ## Using the App

 1. Choose your input method: Manual Entry or CSV Upload.